All Yesterdays: 2013 sequel

-In 2013, All Your Yesterdays a "crowdsourced" sequel was released, also focusing on speculative aspects of paleoart, which invited "fan works" in the style of All Yesterdays, by various invited hobbyist to professional artists, including established paleoartists.
+In 2013, an All Your Yesterdays "crowdsourced" sequel was released, also focusing on speculative aspects of paleoart, which invited "fan works" in the style of All Yesterdays, by various invited hobbyist to professional artists, including established paleoartists.

-A creature dubbed "Bearded Ceticaris", conceived by artist John Meszaros as a filter-feeding anomalocarid, was published in All Your Yesterdays as a speculative art concept.
-In 2014, during a taxonomic study, the actual Cambrian anomalocarid Tamisiocaris was discovered to have been a filter-feeder.
+A creature dubbed "Bearded Ceticaris", conceived by artist John Meszaros as a filter-feeding radiodont, was published in All Your Yesterdays as a speculative art concept.
+In 2014, during a taxonomic study, the actual Cambrian radiodont Tamisiocaris was discovered to have been a filter-feeder.
 In honor of Meszaros's prediction, Tamisiocaris was included in a new clade named the Cetiocaridae.
 Though, Cetiocaridae would later be renamed Tamisiocarididae in 2019.